 The Genetics Center, Inc. Address, phone, and fax

-GLOSSARY OF GENETICS TERMINOLOGY
+GLOSSARY OF GENETIC TERMINOLOGY

 Alpha-fetoprotein --- The predominant protein present in fetal blood.
 Small amounts are present in the maternal circulation during pregnancy, and the values change as the fetus grows.
 Abnormally high or low values are associated with increased risks of spina bifida and Down syndrome, respectively.